18F/seal/README.md

 ##What is it?

-A Slack bot forked from [binaryberry](https://github.com/binaryberry/seal) that checks GitHub once a day on weekdays for open pull requests across all 18F repos, and posts them to language-specific channels, such as `#ruby-pull-requests`.
+A Slack bot forked from [binaryberry](https://github.com/binaryberry/seal) that checks GitHub once a day on weekdays for open pull requests across all repos belonging to a GitHub organization, and posts them to language-specific Slack channels, such as `#ruby-pull-requests`.
+Notifications for individual repos can also be configured.

+The goal is to encourage people to review pull requests in a timely manner, and by organizing the notifications into language-specific channels, it makes it easier and less noisy to view pull requests that align with your expertise.

 ![image](https://github.com/binaryberry/seal/blob/master/images/readme/informative.png)
 ![image](https://github.com/binaryberry/seal/blob/master/images/readme/angry.png)

 ##How to use it?

+### Main configuration

 Create a YAML file named after your GitHub organization, and place it in the `config` folder.
 For example, `config/18f.yml`.
 Create entries for each language, and specify the Slack channel the bot should post to.
 For example: